MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/vm-template.md

 ## Create a VM

 1. Select **VMs and Services** > **Create Virtual Machine** > **Create Virtual Machine**.

 2. In **Create Virtual Machine Wizard** > **Select Source**, select **Use an existing virtual machine, VM template, or virtual hard disk** > **Browse**.

 3. In **Select Virtual Machine Source**, select the template > **OK**.
 Select **OK** if a message appears that some deployment settings will be ignored.

 4. In **Select Source**, select **Next**.

 5. In **Identity**, specify the VM name and an optional description.
 Select **Next**.
+:::moniker range="<=sc-vmm-2022"
-6. In **Configure Hardware** page, either select the profile that you want to use from the **Hardware profile** list, or configure the hardware settings manually.
-The hardware setting displayed will differ depending on whether you're deploying a generation 1 or generation 2 machine.
+6. In **Configure Hardware** page, either select the profile that you want to use from the **Hardware profile** list or configure the hardware settings manually.
+The hardware setting displayed will differ depending on whether you're deploying a Generation 1 or Generation 2 machine.
 Select **Next**.
+:::moniker-end
+:::moniker range="sc-vmm-2025"
+6. In **Configure Hardware** page, either select the profile that you want to use from the **Hardware profile** list or configure the hardware settings manually.
+The hardware setting displayed will differ depending on whether you're deploying a Generation 2 or Generation 1 machine.
+Select **Next**.
+:::moniker-end

     -   In **Compatibility**, if you want to deploy the virtual machine to a private cloud, select a capability profile that is available to the private cloud.
     -   In **Network Adapters**: